sdiehl/write-you-a-haskell/008_extended_parser.md

   ]
 ```

-Now In our parser we need to be able to transform the fixity specifications into
+Now in our parser we need to be able to transform the fixity specifications into
 Parsec operator definitions.
 This is a pretty straightforward sort and group
 operation on the list.